About Postgraduate Research

-You can also read about universities’ goals, strategies and priorities for supporting research students in their mission-based compacts (link opens new window).
+You can also read about universities’ goals, strategies and priorities for supporting research students in their mission-based compacts.
 Mission-based compacts describe the mission of each higher education institution and its ambitions for research, research training, innovation, and teaching and learning.
 Each compact sets out the institution’s plans and priorities for supporting these activities and its performance targets.
 Specifically the research training information is found in section 7.2 of a compact.

-- All project costs, resources, equipment, consumables, travel or field work.
-(Are these covered and provided by the university?)
+- resources, equipment, consumables, travel or field work costs are covered and or provided for by the university

-- Workspace (e.g. Will you have a desk?
-Will your workspace/s be dedicated or shared?)
+- workspace is available, for example: Will you have a desk?
+Will your workspace/s be dedicated or shared?

-- IT resources, telephone and internet access, printing and publication services etc.
+- IT resources, telephone and internet access, printing and publication services are available

-- Student support services (including availability of and access to career advice, counselling, legal services, child care, health services etc.)
+- student support services are available (including availability of and access to career advice, counselling, legal services, child care, health services etc.)

 Australian Government Scholarships

-For information on the full range of Australian Government scholarships and financial assistance for postgraduate research students please refer to the Study Assist (link opens new window) website.
+For information on the full range of Australian Government scholarships and financial assistance for postgraduate research students please refer to the Study Assist website.

 A range of scholarships are further available for Australian students to undertake postgraduate research overseas.
-For example, the prestigious General Sir John Monash Scholarships (link opens new window), supported by the Australian Government, are for Australian graduates to undertake postgraduate studies abroad at the world’s best universities.
+For example, the prestigious General Sir John Monash Scholarships , supported by the Australian Government, are for Australian graduates to undertake postgraduate studies abroad at the world’s best universities.

 There are numerous employment opportunities for research graduates in both research and non-research roles.
 Post-study research graduates work in a wide range of organisations across universities, government funded research agencies such as CSIRO, medical research institutes, private companies and other organisations.
 These include positions in museums, galleries, libraries, herbaria, zoos, not-for-profit groups, private practice, industry groups, political parties and the research and development sections of large companies.